Q1. What are canal rays?

 Q2.
 On the basis of Rutherford's model of an atom, which subatomic particle is present in the nucleus of an atom?

-Ans: Proton is present in the nucleus of an atom because the nucleus is positively charged.
+Ans: On the basis of Rutherford's model, protons are present in the nucleus of an atom because the nucleus is positively charged.
 Since the whole mass of the atom is concentrated in the centre called the nucleus, therefore, neutrons are also present in the nucleus.

 Q3.
 Draw a sketch of Bohr's model of an atom with three shells.